platformio/platformio-core/docs/plus/unit-testing.rst

 usage procedures, and operating procedures, are tested to determine whether they are fit for use.
 Unit testing finds problems early in the development cycle.

-PlatformIO Test System supports 2 different test types:
+PlatformIO Testing Engine supports 2 different test types:

 1. **Local Test** - *[host, native]*, process test on the host machine using :ref:`platform_native`.